 Try some of the Content in this Section

-D) Before posting, please read at least a couple of articles on the website that is the same type of article you intend to contribute
+- Before posting, please read at least a couple of articles on the website that is the same type of article you intend to contribute

-F) Write a copyright notice at the bottom of the article to make it clear that all the rights of the content you contribute stay with you
+- In the body of the article, link to outside sources, your website, your social media profiles, or any other pages at your own discretionWrite a copyright notice at the bottom of the article to make it clear that all the rights to the content you contribute to this site stay with you

-After you post the content you want to publish on this website, wait for several days and return to see your approved contribution live.
+- After you post the content you want to publish on this website, wait for several days and return to see your approved contribution live

-If there was some issue with your contribution you’ll receive either an email if you haven’t registered yet, or a direct private message on this website if you already created an account.
+- If there was some issue with your contribution you’ll receive either an email if you haven’t registered yet, or a direct private message on this website if you already created an account

 FAQ